Say No to Spec Work! The Dark Side of Design

 Sure, you might come across suggestions to enter competitions or volunteer designs for businesses online.
 But be warned – websites like 99designs and Crowdspring hold deadline-centric and demanding competitions.
 These contests require designers to create various interpretations of a client’s demand in a short amount of time.
 It’s like trying to make the perfect Instagram caption in 5 seconds flat.

-Even though these are reputable websites, clients can still refuse to pay or demand a refund if your work fails to meet standards.
+And even if you do deliver your best work on time, there’s no guarantee you’ll get paid.
+Clients can refuse to pay or demand a refund if your work fails to meet their ever-changing standards.

 What is Spec Work exactly?

-Later, whichever idea client finds the best, they pay for it, and the rest of the designers watch as their work and effort is wasted.
+Then, the client picks whichever idea they like best and pays for it – leaving the rest of the designers to watch in despair as their work and effort go down the drain.

-Many beginners are unaware of the damages done to their craft and dignity in the process.
+It might seem tempting for freelancers and beginners, but the cons far outweigh the pros for clients and designers.
+Many beginners are unaware of the damage done to their craft and dignity in the process.

-What Are The Pros And Cons For A Client?
+What Are The Pros And Cons For The Client?

 What Are The Pros And Cons For Designers?

-One of the common arguments that pro-spec work designers present is that it helps new designers.
+One of the most common arguments that pro-spec designers present is that it helps new designers gain valuable experience.

 How Spec Work Desecrates the Art of Design

-Even though most spec work websites and clients claim to be the crowdsourcing firms.
+It should be distinct from crowdsourcing, even though many websites and clients claim to be crowdsourcing firms.